NENAVATHSURESHKUMAR17/STARVE-FREE-READERS-AND-WRITERS-PROBLEM/README.md

 } ```

 # Conclusion
-**`Mutual Exclusion` :** I used semaphore named “cs_mutex” which allow either writer or reader to process simultaneously in the critical section, which implies reader and writer are mutually excluded
+`Mutual Exclusion` :I used semaphore named “cs_mutex” which allow either writer or reader to process simultaneously in the critical section, which implies reader and writer are mutually excluded